chew01/fake-bird-test/README.md

 ## Planned features (before I move on to other things)

 - **Follow functionality** (Users should be able to follow/unfollow other users)
+- I may eventually return to try some other things in the future.